Sabercat Creek Riparian Habitat Restoration Project

 - Native plant establishment

-Construction included the use of power tools and construction equipment such as weed eaters, chainsaws, mowers, a bobcat, a small excavator and other tools as appropriate.
+Construction will include the use of power tools and construction equipment such as weed eaters, chainsaws, mowers, a bobcat, a small excavator and other tools as appropriate.

 For questions regarding the project please contact Leslie Koenig at 925-371-0154 ext 115 or email by using our online form.

-The majority of the native plant estabilshment will be completed using volunteers.
+Volunteer opportunities will be available as part of this project.
 Community involvement, especially along this public trail is critical to the success of the project.
 We will be working with schools in the area to provide volunteer opportunities through our existing youth education program, Hands-on Conservation.
 The planting days are open to youth and community members.
 More information on dates and planting details can be found on the Hands-on Conservation website at: http://www.handsonconservation.org/UpcomingEvents/SabercatCreek.aspx